EPFL-LCN/neuronaldynamics-exercises/doc/contents.rst

 -----------------------

 All exercises are contained in subpackages of the python package `neurodynex`.
-The subpackages contain modules used for each exercise, along with a file called `exercise.pdf` with the actual exercises using the python code.
+The subpackages contain modules used for each exercise.
+The module `neurodynex.tools` provides functions shared across exercises.
+Note that the code is not optimized for performance and there is no guarantee for correctness.

 .. toctree::
     :maxdepth: 4